joyrexus/crossfiltering/tutorial/index.coffee.md

     ]

 The `parties` grouping can be reduced in a variety of ways.
 Without an explicit reduction, you get a count of each group by default.
-That is, each entry in the grouping consists of a key-value pair, where the key key is a group name (a party) and the value is the number of items in the group (the number of presidents in that party).
+That is, each entry in the grouping consists of a key-value pair, where the key is a group name (a party) and the value is the number of items in the group (the number of presidents in that party).

 Note how we use the `top` method, which lists the top *k* parties in our group.
 If we pass `Infinity` as an argument, all items are returned.